There are many misconceptions surrounding affiliate marketing, especially for those who want to start their own affiliate program.

 What do you need to start an affiliate program?

 Generally speaking, what you need to create an effective affiliate program is a website or app with a product or service to sell.
 It doesn’t matter if you have a physical product or something like an ebook or course – that works too.
+When planning your budget, remember to consider website cost, including development, affiliate software, and ongoing expenses like hosting.
 Having customers already and some traffic will help because it can be challenging to convince people to promote you if you have no customers and no traffic.

 You’ll need to set up tracking so you can easily see your affiliate sales, clicks, revenue, etc. An easy way to do this is with affiliate software.
 If you have a custom shopping cart, you may need to find a developer to help you integrate the tracking for you.